FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

 ![25](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/589d7be2-374a-4878-881f-3117d8631ade)

-4. Then, check the "Updates" tab.
-You will see a list of packages that need to be upgraded.
-Click "Update" to upgrade all the listed packages.
+4. Go to the "Updates" tab.
+If there are packages that need to be upgraded, click "Update" to install them.

 ![28](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/d2b8e709-a1a6-431c-b0c4-3ac452fd9a18)